Skip to main content

 Agent Chat is a primary UX goal for non-developer users, but not the only safe day-one control path: treat dashboard forms + GitOps as the default for high-impact changes (auth mode, vertical enablement, cross-vertical recall), and add conversational control after the underlying APIs and audit story are stable.

-Natural-language flows in examples below assume approved automation wired to the same guardrails as explicit execute calls — they are not a substitute for RBAC, change management, or branch protection on the repo that owns cluster truth.
+Natural-language flows assume approved automation wired to the same guardrails as explicit execute calls.

 "Enable clawql-lending and give the mortgage team access"